 Decide how much security you need

 For all the advantages of the cloud, there are some security vulnerabilities too what you have to be aware of.

 Cybercrime is on the rise.
 Government surveillance programs feature regularly in the headlines.
-There are now more ways to leak business data accidentally than ever bore.
+There are now more ways to leak business data accidentally than ever before.
 Despite all this, not all employees take the necessary steps to protect corporate data.
 Small businesses are most at risk, as they lack sophisticated protection and rarely implement measures to prevent a breach.
 According to research conducted by the Ponemon Institute, only 36% of small business owners have data security policies in place.